Product updates that drive adoption not just awareness

 After ngram

-You ship a new SDK method that replaces a 40-line workaround with a single function call.
-You add it to the changelog between a typo fix and a dependency bump.
-You mention it in the monthly newsletter alongside 11 other updates.
-You post in Discord.
-It scrolls past in 20 minutes.
+You ship a new SDK method that replaces a 40-line workaround with one function call.
+You add it to the changelog between a typo fix and a Webpack bump.
+You mention it in the monthly newsletter alongside ten other bullets.
+You post in Discord — scrolls past in twenty minutes between deploy alerts.
+The new method waits months for organic discovery.

 Feature adoption rate